waitingforvsync/flow/README.md

 Sprites in the active list don't necessarily have any data to render; we might just need to erase their dirty edge.
 For example, if a sprite is moving downwards, perhaps it just left a dirty edge in the first row which needs erasing.

 So we will maintain a separate list, the **render list** which contains just sprites which need to be plotted on this row.
 While the active list is unordered, we will make a point of ordering the render list by sprite index.
-When we walk this, this will be the basis of the stacking order for when sprites overlap.
+When we walk this, this will provide a stable stacking order for when sprites overlap.

 We need to observe changes to the render list (indices being added or removed) as the next part of the overlap detection.